 As a result, many of the medicinal properties of cannabinoid compounds have been attributed to the CB2 receptor, especially those related to chronic inflammation, pain & immune system modulation.

-Knowing the location of these CBD receptors can give you an idea about the potential target for treatment for certain conditions.
-For example, brain and CNS receptors (CB1) impact sleep, eating & anxiety behaviors; while immune system, pain and inflammatory response are mediated by CB2 type receptors.
+Knowing the location of these CBD receptors in your dog can give you an idea about the potential targets for treatment for certain conditions.
+For example, brain and CNS receptors (CB1) impact sleep, eating & anxiety behaviors; while immune system, pain and inflammatory response are mediated primarily by CB2 type receptors.